sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-lua-settingsenablelua.md

 # EnableLUA

-`EnableLUA` specifies whether Windows® User Account Controls (UAC) notifies the user when programs try to make changes to the computer.
+`EnableLUA` specifies whether Windows User Account Controls (UAC) notifies the user when programs try to make changes to the computer.
 UAC was formerly known as Limited User Account (LUA).

 ## Values